Welcome To The

 The location is marked on the map shown by clicking the Directions menu item above.

 Contact Dr. Raval at (804) 305-1415 if you have any questions.

-Everyone is cordially invited to attend se weekly inspirational services offer you an opportunity to meet with other truth-seekers to commune with God and share spiritual fellowship.
+Everyone is cordially invited to attend the weekly inspirational services that offer you an opportunity to meet with other truth-seekers to commune with God and share spiritual fellowship.
 These services include readings from Paramahansa Yogananda's writings, as well as periods of devotional chantings, silent meditation, and prayer.
 We look forward to meet and share with you the spiritual fellowship and blessings of the day.

 May you feel God and the Gurus ever close to you, and may the experience of the service be one of lasting inspiration in your life.